-Special assessments receivable consist of delinquent special assessments payable in the years 2013 through 2018 and noncurrent special assessments payable in 2019 and after.
+Special assessments receivable consist of delinquent special assessments payable in the years 2014 through 2019 and noncurrent special assessments payable in 2020 and after.
 Unpaid special assessments at December 31 are classified in the financial statements as delinquent special assessments.

 Accounts receivable are shown net of an allowance for uncollectibles.
+No allowance for uncollectible taxes/special assessments has been provided because such amounts are not expected to be material.